Cuis-Smalltalk/Cuis-Smalltalk-Dev/README.md

 coglinux/bin/squeak MyProject.image
 ```
 This method has the advantage to set you up to easily contribute code back to Cuis packages.
+If when starting the image you get error messages like "This interpreter (vers.
+6505) cannot read image file (vers.
+1007290890).", it means your git installation is breaking the files.
+It is usually best to configure git not to do any conversion on files.
+Alternatively, get the zip file from github.

 ### Towards Morphic 3
 In Cuis work is on the way to restructure and upgrade the Morphic classes.
 For more see [Notes on Morphic](Documentation/NotesOnMorphic.md).